What protective adults need to know

 It is important that they feel supported - don't dismiss their claims or put them off talking about it.

 If they are talking to you about it, don't get angry or upset.
 Stay calm and steady.
-If you get angry the child may think you are going to punish them - this will play into the hands of the abuser who warned the child not to tell.
+If you get angry the child may think you are going to punish them - this will play into the hands of the person who sexually abused the child, who might have warned the child not to tell.
 If the child fears you will become upset or distressed they are less likely to disclose in order to protect you emotionally.

 Make sure the child knows you love them and that they have done nothing wrong - and keep telling them.
 The child will need to see that adults believe them and they are doing all they can to protect them.
 Make sure the child knows they were right to talk about it and that you are glad they came to you.

 When the abuse is known, adults must face the problem honestly, protect the child at all costs and place responsibility appropriately with the person who committed the abuse.

 Do what is necessary to protect the child from further harm.
 Put into place a family safety plan.

 Get help from professionals who can help guide you towards safety and healing.
 Information on sources of help can be found on our get help / further support and useful links pages.

 Children can and do recover from child sexual abuse.
 It is incredibly difficult to hear that someone you love has been hurt in such a way but help to recover is available.

 Every year thousands of people discover that someone in their family or circle of friends has abused a child.
 These children and their families need help to recover from their experiences.

 Our actions can prevent abuse, protect children, and help those abused to recover.